About the Journal

 Editor in Chief : Pan Mohamad Faiz, S.H., M.C.L., Ph.D

-Publisher : Center for Research and Case Analysis and Library Management of the Constitutional Court of the Republic of Indonesia
+Publisher : The Constitutional Court of the Republic of Indonesia

 Frequency : 2 issues per year (May and December)